jlrhe/MtG-Rules/README.md

   Usability (collapsing sections in toc, next/previous chapter buttons)
   possibility to show all rules at the same time and search them
   first styling pass (at least a dark mode)
-  Extra features (hyperlink when a rule references another, possibility for user to select alternative file by URL)
+  Extra features (hyperlink when a rule references another, possibility for user to select alternative file by URL or local storage (for when fetch fails))
   optimize parser and make it more robust so there's maybe a possibility of reading a different txt file...